Great Classic Films: The Fourth of July

 2. Easy to Love (1953)

 Huge swing from Casablanca, but give me a moment.
-Esther Williams (Thrill of a Romance, Neptune’s Daughter, Dangerous When Wet, and Million Dollar Mermaid) is an All-American girl, a national-record-setting swimmer turned movie star, paired with an All-American boy, Van Johnson.
+Esther Williams (Thrill of a Romance, Neptune’s Daughter, Dangerous When Wet, Bathing Beauty, and Million Dollar Mermaid) is an All-American girl, a national-record-setting swimmer turned movie star, paired with an All-American boy, Van Johnson.
 (They were in five movies together, four as romantic leads.)

 In this film, Johnson runs Cypress Gardens in Florida (it was shot on location), and Williams is his star attraction, a swimming, water-skiing beauty who models on the side.
 She is in love with him, but he only sees her as a valuable commodity and profit-machine.